 A historic, upscale boutique hotel near the Plaza that appeals to couples

+Hotel St. Francis is housed in a charming, gorgeously renovated historic building two blocks from Santa Fe Plaza.
+Listed on the National Register of Historic Places, the 1924 building's interior design honors Santa Fe’s patron saint, St. Francis of Assisi.
 Franciscan missionaries and monks arrived in New Mexico in the 17th century, and were known to live simple, uncluttered lives; the hotel reflects this philosophy in its minimalist decor.
-The openfeatures a collection of candles surrounding a small fountain, wrought iron chandeliers, arched passageways, stone floors, and carved statue of St. Francis himself.
-The hotel’s feature fascinating historic photographs of Santa Fe.
+In the center of the spacious lobby, under a wrought-iron chandelier, is a small stone fountain, surrounded by candles.
+A stone fireplace (often lit with a warming fire), linen couches, and a rough-hewn wood bench are on one end of the lobby, and leather chairs and wood tables line the entire street-facing side.
+Throughout the space are arched passageways, stone floors, wrought-iron sconces, and a carved statue of St. Francis himself.
+The hotel’s hallways feature fascinating historic photographs of Santa Fe.

-Santa Fe means “Holy Faith” in Spanish and is home to about 70,000 people of varying cultural backgrounds including Hispanics, Native Americans, and Anglos.
+Santa Fe means “Holy Faith” in Spanish and is home to about 85,000 people of varying cultural backgrounds including Hispanics, Native Americans, and Anglos.
 New Mexico’s fourth-largest city is also the nation’s highest capitol and its oldest: It was founded in 1607.

 The “City Different,” as it’s known, sits at an elevation of 7,000 feet at the southern edge of the Rockies, in the Sangre de Cristo Mountains.
 Although the cool summer hiking and skiing in winter offer great reasons to visit, it’s best to keep in mind that the high elevation also means more stress for the body while acclimating.
 Most people become used to the thinner air after two or three days which means that strenuous physical activity will become easier and less dangerous if you wait a day or two after arriving in town.
 One more caution - one alcoholic drink at this altitude will equal three drinks at sea level!